ACCESS-NRI/ccdtools/docs/source/index.rst

 including satellite observations, in-situ measurements, and model outputs.
 The library features a powerful dataset catalog system, enabling users to efficiently retrieve and work with data commonly used for ice sheet modelling, climate analysis, and cryospheric studies.

-As an open-source project, `CCD`` and by extension **ccdtools** encourage contributions from the community to expand both dataset offerings and enhance functionality.
+As an open-source projects, both `CCD` and **ccdtools** encourage contributions from the community to expand both dataset offerings and enhance functionality.

 Please see the `ACCESS-Hive Docs CCD page <https://docs.access-hive.org.au/model_evaluation/data/cryosphere_datapool/>`_ for a full list and description of all available datasets.